1aurabrown/XCTest-OHHTTPStubSuiteCleanUp/README.md

 ## Usage

 OHHTTPStubs does not automatically stop stubbing http requests at the end of tests.
-XCTest+OHHTTPStubSuiteCleanUp will tell OHHHTTPStubs to stop stubbing requests afer each XCTest test method to avoid stubs from one test leaking into another test.
+XCTest+OHHTTPStubSuiteCleanUp will tell OHHHTTPStubs to stop stubbing requests after each XCTest test method is run to avoid stubs from one test leaking into another test.

 ## Requirements
 OHHTTPStubs